 And with that wonderful rambling, ONTO THE SHOW.

-The premise here is that Ariel has a daughter named Melody.
+A now older Ariel has a baby daughter named Melody.
 During a presentation ceremony with the merpeople that reminds me a lot of the opening of The Lion King, a seawitch named Morgana shows up and snatches the baby away from her.

 Morgana is our villain this time around, and she’s Ursula’s previously never mentioned or shown ‘crazy sister’, as Sebastian describes her.
 She’s exactly like Ursula in every way, shape and form except she’s insanely thin instead of fat, and she has an inferiority complex.
 She has an issue with constantly being passed over for Ursula by her mother.
 Yup, mommy issues with our villain.
 Yay.